simono41/dotool/README.md

 dotool reads commands from stdin and simulates keyboard and mouse events.
 It works everywhere on Linux, including in X11, Wayland and TTYs.

-It takes about half a second to register the virtual device, but it can be kept using the daemon.

 ## Install From Source

-With go (>=1.19) run:
+With `go` installed, run:

     sudo ./install.sh

+## Permission

+dotool requires permission to `/dev/uinput` to create the virtual input devices, and a udev rule grants this to users in group input.

+You could try:

+    echo type hello | dotool

+and if need be, you can run:

+    sudo groupadd -f input
+    sudo usermod -a -G input $USER

+and re-login and trigger the udev rule or just reboot.

 ## Usage

-dotool will require root permissions unless you are in group input.
-See:

-    dotool --help

-This greets the world:
+See `dotool --help`, but this greets the world:

     echo 'type Sup, Lads!' | dotool

-This screams for three seconds:
+and this screams for three seconds:

     { echo keydown A; sleep 3; echo key H shift+1; } | dotool

-This drags the mouse:

-    printf %s\\n 'buttondown left' 'mousemove 0 100' 'buttonup left' | dotool

-The daemon and client, `dotoold` and `dotoolc`, can used to keep a persistent virtual device for a quicker initial response:
+Each instance takes about half a second to register the virtual input devices, but you can keep writing commands to one instance or use the daemon and client, `dotoold` and `dotoolc`:

     dotoold &
     echo 'type super' | dotoolc